Can You Be Arrested For Sexting In Nebraska?

 These behaviors have introduced new legal questions: Is sexting legal if it’s between consenting adults?
 Can you be arrested for sexting?
-Berry Law Firm’s experienced sex crimes attorneys have navigated many criminal cases related to sexting.
+Berry Law: Criminal Defense and Personal Injury Lawyers’s experienced sex crimes attorneys have navigated many criminal cases related to sexting.

 When considering the possibility of sexting crimes, the most important factors to understand are:

 Age of sender and receiver of sexting.
 Applicable laws often identify ages at which sexting is clearly NOT legal.
 Sexting with minors is never legal if you are over the age of 19.
 (See below for more about sexting laws in Omaha and Lincoln, Nebraska.)

 Number of people included in sexting.
 If sext messages are sent and received only by people clearly in a relationship in accordance with legal age limitations, then the sexting is not considered illegal.
 Forwarding nude selfies or sexually explicit images to others outside of a clearly defined relationship, however, could be considered a sex crime.